 A vast amount of communication happens online.
 We meet friends, we solve disagreements, we hear about businesses, we read the news, and we spend our leisure time.
 It’s inevitable, therefore, that reputation management happens mostly in the online space; in fact, the terms reputation management and online reputation management are now virtually synonymous.

 So reputation management happens online because that's where the majority of our communication happens.
 Since people choose to interact on online platforms, reputation management companies use social media and SEO tactics to achieve their goals.

 2. Reputation management empowers your sales and marketing

 Reputation management lives within the wide world of sales and marketing, and though it can be described as a “tactic,” it’s hardly negligible.
 In reality, reputation management lives at the heart of sales and marketing.
 Why?
 Because what people think of a brand influences everything about that brand.

 3. Reputation management is essential for a business’s survival

 We’re not overstating the case when we write that reputation management is essential for a company’s survival.
-Enron vanished in the wake of corruption and the ensuing PR backlash.
+Enron vanished in the wake of corruption and the ensuing public relations backlash.
 Other giants like BP, Wells Fargo and United Airlines have been able to withstand reputation blowups, but not without serious costs.

 As you may remember, in the fall of 2017, officers forcibly removed a passenger from United Airlines flight 3411 from Chicago to Louisville.
 Following the massive negative public exposure, investors watched in horror as United Airlines hemorrhaged nearly a billion dollars in market cap value.